progirep/planet/README.md

     - libglpk-dev
     - qt5-qmake
     - valgrind

+The tool can then be compiled by running:

+    cd src; qmake Tool.pro; makes

 Some scripts in this repository need the root path of the Caffe neural network learning framework, or the root path of the Yices SMT solver.
 The following environment variables should point to these: